core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * the value of the OSCORE Option encoded as a binary string.

-Note for implementation: this construction requires the OSCORE option of the message to be sent to be generated before calculating the signature.
+Note for implementation: this construction requires the OSCORE option of the message to be generated before calculating the signature.
 Also, the aad_array needs to be large enough to contain the largest possible OSCORE option.

 # OSCORE Header Compression {#compression}